An easy gazpacho recipe to cool off in the summer. Freshness and tastiness… here we come!

-I don’t know why I used to be so intimidated with cooking.
-Baking has always come natural to me but the culinary art was something I wasn’t always so confident in.
+I don’t know why I used to be so intimidated by cooking.
+Baking has always come naturally to me but culinary art was something I wasn’t always so confident in.
 I remember trying gazpacho in Spain, during my honeymoon.
 I thought: “I could never make something like this.
 I better enjoy it while I’m here!”

 You know what?
 I was so wrong.

 Get your aprons on and let’s get cookin’!
-This’ll be an easy one, promise.
+That’ll be an easy one, promise.

 How to Make Lisa’s Easy Gazpacho Recipe

 The idea with my gazpacho recipe is to prepare all the ingredients (chopping and cutting), dumping it in the blender, and ta-da!
 All done!
 (P.S.: You may catch glimpses of taco shells in the photos because I made these as a starter for our… taco night!
 Yay!

 - 1 cup ice cubes

 - 1/2 cucumber (peeled and chopped)

 - 1/2 cup pieces of crusty white bread (like a French baguette)

 - Begin by boiling a pot full of water.
 While it boils, place your ice and more water into a separate bowl.